hpcleuven/VscDocumentation/source/antwerp/uantwerp_software_2020a.rst

 UAntwerp 2020a toolchains
 =========================

-Most software packages in use on Leibniz were reinstalled in the 2020a toolchains, which are the initial toolchains for the Vaughan cluster.
+Most software packages in use on leibniz were reinstalled in the 2020a toolchains, which are the initial toolchains for the Vaughan cluster.
 Many packages were updated to their most recent versions.